 There is a lot to do, and the deeper you get into the hills, the more you want to explore.
-Possible places include Sarahan (85 kms) or Kinnaur district (Sangla, Chitkul, Kalpa etc),further ahead is Spiti.
-Of course, the one can always push back home after a charming stay in Thanedar.
+Possible places include Sarahan (85 km) or Kinnaur district (Sangla, Chitkul, Kalpa, etc), further ahead is Spiti.
+Of course, one can always push back home after a charming stay in Thanedar.

-- And Golf course, Narkanda gets an honorary mention.
-Actually, there is a tonne to explore in the nearby Narkanda, which is only 8 kms away.
+And Golf course, Narkanda gets an honorary mention.
+Actually, there is a tonne to explore in the nearby Narkanda, which is only 8 km away.
 This is an ideal do-nothing-yet-live-fully spot.
-However, this is also far more tourist oriented and you’re bound to run into a lot of families.
+However, this is also far more tourist-oriented and you’re bound to run into a lot of families.

 Last but not the least – Stokes Farm

 Last but not the least Stokes Farm – When in Thanedar, how can you not visit the Stokes Farm?
 An expansive stretch of land with multiple apple orchards, the fresh air is abundant.
 The best time to visit Stokes Farm is around May – when the apple trees are in full bloom and blossom, converting the farm into an appealing white valley.